donmelco/donmelco/README.md

 👊Hey there!
 I'm Melqui, but you can call me Melco.
-I'm soaking up the tech vibes in Trois-Rivières, Québec. 🍁 I'm in my first year of computer science at the Université du Québec à Trois-Rivières, where I'm mapping out the binary worlds of Java and C language. 💻🎓
+I'm soaking up the tech vibes in Trois-Rivières, Québec. 🍁 I'm in my first year of computer science at the Université de Laval, where I'm mapping out the binary worlds of Python and other languages. 💻🎓

 📸 Beyond the brackets and semicolons, I'm a professional photographer with a flair for making the mundane float - literally. 🎈 Through my lens, I capture a bit of everyday magic and a whole lot of gravity-defying moments. 🕶️